The Early Days of VoIP

 I was always a loyal Telus customer for two reasons.
 The first reason is obvious as there was no competition back then.
 Secondly, Telus’ traditional landline service was always very reliable and stable.

-In 2005, Telus’ home phone dominance in BC was finally tested when its rival, Shaw Communications, surprisingly added residential phone service to their product line.
+In 2005, Telus’ home phone dominance in BC was finally tested when its rival, Shaw Communications, surprisingly added residential phone service to its product line.
 Many people, including myself, were skeptical about Shaw’s phone service because after all, Shaw was best known for its cable TV and Internet service, not telephone.
 In order for Shaw to compete with Telus, Shaw undercut Telus by bundling its home phone service with their cable TV and Internet services for a much lower price.
 I took advantage of this enticing offer and my home phone service was finally switched to a different company after more than a decade of using Telus.
 It turned out that my switch to Shaw’s home phone service became my first encounter with VoIP phone service.
 VoIP stands for Voice-Over-Internet-Protocol and it basically means phone service over the Internet.

 To my surprise, Shaw’s VoIP-based home phone service had good voice quality and it was almost as reliable as a traditional landline offered by Telus.
 As such, I had Shaw as my home phone provider for almost 5 years.
 Unfortunately, Shaw slowly raised its prices and I knew it was time to move on when its monthly charge became comparable to Telus’.
 In 2010, I started my quest to find an inexpensive home phone service to replace Shaw.

 During my research, it became obvious that low-cost phone services were ALL based on VoIP technology.
 As compared to Telus or Shaw’s phone service, I could save anywhere from 50% to 75% by switching to a VoIP phone service provider.
-For example, plenty of VoIP phone services charge under $20, $10 or even $5 per month.
-Amazingly, this VoIP service also include many calling features for free!
+For example, plenty of VoIP phone services charge under $20, $10, or even $5 per month.
+Amazingly, this VoIP service also includes many calling features for free!

 I will summarize each service type and explain which one worked best for my needs.